 Some people head to the Flamingo Hotel and Casino to get married, some come to gamble, and others end up getting a lot more than they bargained for.
 Billy Wilkerson originally came up with the idea to build the Flamingo Hotel and eventually partnered up with infamous gangster, Bugsy Siegel, who helped design the swanky casino and hotel.
 The luxurious venue opened in 1946, but Bugsy was murdered soon after in 1947.
 Many people say his ghost still haunts the hotel and it’s not uncommon to hear about a mysterious dark figure standing at the end of the bed at night, eerie whispers, and doors opening and closing on their own.
 The beautiful chapel gardens, located on the property of the Flamingo Hotel, are home to the Bugsy Memorial, where many visitors also claim to have seen his wandering apparition.

-5. Boulder Dam Hotel in Boulder City, NV
+5. Boulder Dam Hotel near Las Vegas, NV

 Just 30 minutes south of Las Vegas lies the beautiful 82-year-old Boulder Dam Hotel.
 This hotel is listed on the Register of Historic Places and features colonial-style decor and furnishings.
 It housed several notable figures during the 1940s and 50s, including Shirley Temple, Howard Hughes, and English actor Boris Karloff.
 Hotel staff insist the Boulder Dam Hotel is not haunted, but some previous employees and visitors claim to have felt a presence while in the building, experienced cold spots, and heard whispering voices when no one else was around.
 The famous Lady in Red is said to have been murdered there and may still wander the property.

-6. Whiskey Pete’s Hotel and Casino in Primm, NV
+6. Whiskey Pete's Hotel and Casino near Las Vegas, NV

 Whiskey Pete was a successful moonshiner in the early 1900s and as legend would have it, he requested to be buried standing up, with a bottle of his own moonshine in his hand.
 Years later, during the construction of a bridge, a corpse (believed to be his because of its upright position) was accidentally exhumed.
 Ever since then, rumors have spread that he haunts the hotel and casino with his namesake.
 Visitors of Whiskey Pete’s Hotel and Casino have reported strange feelings of being watched while gambling in the casino and some have even seen the apparition of an old man dressed in historic western clothing.

-7. Silver Queen Hotel in Virginia City, NV
+7. Silver Queen Hotel near Carson City, NV

 This 134-year-old hotel is home to a number of hauntings and noteworthy occurrences that are hard to explain.
 It is rumored that a prostitute committed suicide in Room 11 at the Silver Queen Hotel back in the 1800s, and her ghost has been roaming the hallways ever since.
 Whether or not that rumor is true is undetermined, but visitors still report very strange things happening.
 Many guests report hearing loud noises at night, including deep growling sounds, tapping noises, and loud footsteps, despite the carpeted floors in the hallways.
 One woman even insisted she was chased down the hallway by a dark figure!
 The hotel was featured on the popular television series Ghost Adventures, providing further evidence that this historic building really is haunted.